bezelye404/Ultimate2CbluetoothFix/README.md

 ## ⚠️ Known Limitations

-- Triggers work as digital buttons (hardware limitation in DirectInput mode)
+- Triggers work as digital buttons (hardware limitation in DirectInput mode because it was designed for Android in the first place)
-- Battery monitoring only works with 8BitDo controllers that support Bluetooth GATT

 ## 📝 License